jhammann/jquery-navScroll/README.md

 # Demo

 There's an example included with this package.
-It's an example of navigation I use a lot so feel free to use it yourself!
+It's an example of navigation I use a lot, so feel free to use it yourself! <br>
+You can also checkout the demo here: [jhammann.github.io/jquery-navScroll/demo/](http://jhammann.github.io/jquery-navScroll/demo/)

 # Setup